A Note from Pastor Wes: Maintaining a Healthy Perspective

 The Gospel and Mental Health

 On Sunday, November 15, Pastor Rick launched us into a great start to this teaching series.
-Click here to watch the series and for video commentary each week by Pastor Rick and Dr. Sanderson and to access all our resources on our Gospel and Mental Health Home Page
+Click here to watch this amazing series by Pastor Rick and Dr. Sanderson and to access all our resources on our Gospel and Mental Health Home Page

 Here is Wellspring Member Dan Rouleau’s response to the 11/15 sermon, and his encouragement for all of us to take advantage of this valuable teaching series: